-Because he joined the Company in August, 2014, Wit bager on the participate in the 2014 EFT.
-The antoning reported in 2014 of the company is the company is the company is applicable only to Messrs.
+(3) The aggregate change in actuarial values of the accumulated pension benefit under the Company's qualified pension benefit plans is applicable only to Messrs.
 Fishman and was \$(13,008).
 For more information regarding pension benefits, see the 2015 Pension Benefits Table on page 77 of this proxy statement.

 (4) The amounts in this column consist of the aggregate incremental cost to the Company of the perquisites provided to the named executives, any insurance premiums paid by the Company with respect to life insurance for the benefit of the named executives and contributions made by the Company to the Savings Plan on behalf of the named executives.
-Additional details regarding the amounts are included in the the total bade with the savings Plan on behalf of the named executives.
-Additional details regarding the amounts are included in the total bade.
-All Other Compensation Table and Perquisites Table, both of which can be found below.
-(5) Until his relocation to our U.S. Company effective March 1, 2015, Mr. Bayer was paid in Euros, which were converted to U.S. dollars for reporting purposes using the 2015 year-end exchange rate of
+Additional details regarding the amounts are included in the All Other Compensation Table and Perquisites Table, both of which can be found below.

+(5) Until his relocation to our U.S. Company effective March 1, 2015, Mr. Bayer was paid in Euros, which were converted to U.S. dollars for reporting purposes using the 2015 year-end exchange rate of 0.918070 USD/EUR.
-0.918070 USD/EUR.
 In 2014, Mr. Bayer was paid in Euros, which were converted to U.S. dollars for reporting purposes using the 2014 year-end exchange rate of 1.219 USD/EUR.